aldro61/microbiome-summer-school-2017/sections/application_peptides/README.md

 <img src="figures/gs_vs_spectrum_high_res.png" width="80%" />

 The generic string kernel yields more accurate results.
-However, there is still room for improvement, as the maximum Coefficient of determination is 1.
-For more information about how these results can be improved, refer to Giguère et al., (2013).
+However, there is still room for improvement, since the maximum Coefficient of determination is 1.
+For more information about how these results can be improved, see Giguère et al., (2013).

 ## References
 Giguère, S., Marchand, M., Laviolette, F., Drouin, A., & Corbeil, J. (2013).
 Learning a peptide-protein binding affinity predictor with kernel ridge regression.
 BMC bioinformatics, 14(1), 82. [[link]](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-82)